DoctorMcKay/sentry-bot-documentation/src/automod/actions.md

 [ephemeral message](https://support.discord.com/hc/en-us/articles/1500000580222-Ephemeral-Messages-FAQ).
 This option is only available for automod component rules.

+## Report

+Reports the message that triggered this rule into your configured [report channel](../commands.md#report).

+If you have configured your reports to notify a role, the notification will include the name of the automod rule that was triggered.

 ## Send Message

 Publicly sends a customizable message in any channel of your choice.